Black Women & Tech

 Black Women and Technology (BW&T) is a multi-disciplinary student alliance team within the Center of Excellence for Women & Technology that is dedicated to promoting the academic, professional, and social advancement of Black women and other marginalized peoples at Indiana University.
 Together, we aim to increase the representation of people of color across a myriad of fields, particularly within the science, technology, engineering, and mathematics disciplines.
 All programming initiatives are designed to foster empowerment, support, community engagement, mentorship, and access to professional networking opportunities while enhancing technical skills.

-Intern - Black Women and Tech
+Black Women & Tech Alliance Leaders

 Intern - Black Women and Technology